|The busiest "little" township in Indiana

 township and will endeavor to provide the necessary assistance within the limits of the law and these standards.

-guidelines will be governed by applicable Indiana Code.
-These Standards and Guidelines will be available at the township trustee’s
+these guidelines will be governed by applicable Indiana Code.
+These Standards and Guidelines will be available at the

 expense.
 They will be periodically revised to reflect changes in both statutory and case law.